 This resulted in dogs who were brawny, imposing and deserving of respect, yet perfectly polite when raised as pets.
 Most of them make great additions for some families, but it is important to select one that will suit your family well.

-Both Scottish deerhounds and Irish wolfhounds fit this description, but it is important to take their considerable differences into account when selecting one for your family.
-Below, we’ll compare and contrast these two breeds, to help you choose the best one for your home.
+Both Scottish Deerhounds and Irish Wolfhounds fit this description, but it is important to take their considerable differences into account when selecting one for your family.
+Below, we’ll compare and contrast the Irish Wolfhound vs Scottish Deerhound, to help you choose the best one for your home.

 Scottish deerhound photo from Wikipedia.